IPTinCan Documentation

 iptincan-data:

 Important: Make sure to publish the UDP port with /udp suffix.
 Voice and video will not work without UDP connectivity.
+All server configuration is done via server.toml — there are no environment variable overrides.

 Dynamic DNS